Oscar-Tark/Squirrel-EES/README.md

 ![IMG](/dotnet/img/Cropped.png)

-[Scorpion IEE [Intelligent Execution Environment]:Quickstart Guide]
+[Squirrel:Quickstart Guide]
 -------------------------------------------------------------------

 Is a framework that uses its own syntax in order to call functions of a defined c# accessibility level with a specific type of structure.
-You can also compile and link C# scripts to scorpion with functions you created in order to call them.
-Scorpion contains its own memory and database system.
+You can also compile and link C# scripts to squirrel with functions you created in order to call them.
+Squirrel contains its own memory and database system.
 Each function call is done on an isolated thread.

-!NOTE: Call the `manual` function in order to view all available manuals and runnable functions for scorpion.
+!NOTE: Call the `manual` function in order to view all available manuals and runnable functions for squirrel.
 You may use the `manual::*manual_name` function to view a manual.

 [General syntax]
 ---------------

 **Variables:**

-`\*`   = Asterisk denotes a variable this refers to a defined variable that exists in the scorpion memory pool.
+`\*`   = Asterisk denotes a variable this refers to a defined variable that exists in the squirrel memory pool.

-`*''` = Denotes a value to use as a variable, This allows you to use values without adding them to the scorpion memory pool such as something that is temporary.
+`*''` = Denotes a value to use as a variable, This allows you to use values without adding them to the squirrel memory pool such as something that is temporary.

 `*f''` = Denotes a value variable which can be formatted.
 You may insert other variables into the current formatted value variable with the {(( ))} denotations.